-Next, for each of the two choices of $\sigma\beta(Y_2)$ (as illustrated in Figure~\ref{fig:fiber product with some 3s}) we compute the fiber product $\overline Y_2\otimes \sigma\beta(Y_2)$.
-The labelling of the vertices in the top left, top right and the bottom right graph in Figure~\ref{fig:fiber product with some 3s}, will help the reader to verify that all the connected components of those fiber products are either pictured in Figure~\ref{fig:3(2n+1)(2p+1)proof2} or consist of a single monochrome cycle.
-Finally, we conclude that for every $\overline Y_3$, the complex $\widetriangle Y_3$ is simply connected. \end{proof}
+Next, for each of the two choices of $\sigma\beta(Y_2)$ (as illustrated in Figure~\ref{fig:fiber product with some 3s}) we compute the fiber product $\overline Y_2\otimes \sigma\beta(Y_2)$, whose connected component yield $\overline Y_3$.
+The labelling of the vertices in the top left, top right and the bottom right graph in Figure~\ref{fig:fiber product with some 3s}, will help the reader to verify that every connected component $\overline Y_3$ of those fiber products are either pictured in Figure~\ref{fig:3(2n+1)(2p+1)proof2} or has simply-connected $\widetriangle Y_3$.